Terminology

 Liquidation reserve:

-When you open a Vault and draw a loan, 20 veUSD are set aside as a way to compensate gas costs for the transaction sender in the event your Vault being liquidated.
+When you open a Vault and draw a loan, 20 USDVE are set aside as a way to compensate gas costs for the transaction sender in the event your Vault being liquidated.
 The Liquidation Reserve is fully refundable if your Vault is not liquidated, and is given back to you when you close your vault by repaying your debt.
 The Liquidation Reserve counts as debt and is taken into account for the calculation of a vault collateral ratio, slightly increasing the actual collateral requirements.

 Backing Percent: